 Filing an accident claim via insurance app

-Your insurer’s app should at the very least provide links to click or phone numbers to text or call to facilitate filing a claim from your device.
+Your insurer’s app should, at the very least, provide links or phone numbers to facilitate filing a claim from your device.

 The best apps go a step further and offer a guided claims process.
 That typically includes the ability to upload photos of the crash scene directly into the app, and to use the phone’s technology to automatically capture the location and time of the event.

-Images that capture damage to your vehicle and others involved in the crash, as well as to property such as fences and barriers, provide useful data, says Neil Keane, field CTO with Smart Communications, which advises insurance companies on customer-service issues.
-He urges drivers to take them with their phone, regardless of how they’ll eventually be conveyed to the insurance company.
-But features that allow them to be inserted onto the claim, such as the QuickFoto Claim function of Allstate’s app, make the shots easier for the driver to organize and the adjuster to process.
+Images that capture damage to your vehicle and other vehicles involved in the crash, as well as to property such as fences and barriers, provide useful data, says Neil Keane, field CTO with Smart Communications, which advises insurance companies on customer service issues.
+He urges drivers to take pictures with their phone, regardless of how they’ll eventually be conveyed to the insurance company.

 Apps also help facilitate communication with your insurer as your claim is processed, says Deniz Cultu, partner in the insurance practice at consulting firm McKinsey.
 “It can be much more efficient to interact back and forth through the app [rather than by other means] as the claim gets processed,” Cultu says.